 Metro Health Hospital Receives One of Healthcare’s Top Environmental Awards

-For the fifth year in a row, Metro Health Hospital has received the top environmental award from Practice Greenhealth for its leadership role in health care sustainability.
+For the sixth year in a row, Metro Health Hospital has received the top environmental award from Practice Greenhealth for its leadership role in health care sustainability.

 Practice Greenhealth again recognized the Wyoming, Michigan-based community hospital with the Environmental Leadership Circle Award.
-Only 29 hospitals earned this award nationwide, and Metro Health was one of only six hospitals in the greater Grand Rapids area to receive it.
+Metro Health is in the top 25 hospitals that have earned this award nationwide.

 The award recognizes health care facilities that exemplify environmental excellence and set the highest standards for environmental practices in health care.
 To be considered, facilities must meet the criteria for the mercury-free award, recycle at least 25 percent of their total waste, have implemented numerous other innovative pollution prevention programs, and be leaders in their community.